Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * Fixed the favicon.ico error by using this [Stack Overflow](https://stackoverflow.com/questions/1321878/how-to-prevent-favicon-ico-requests) post.

+* Credit to Robert Maefs who helped me fix the white space showing when I scroll on mobile by suggesting a ```background-color:black;``` be added to the body portion of my CSS.

 #### Acknowledgements

 * My mentor for continuous and helpful support/design suggestions.